 I enjoy communicating with people, but sometimes words can be restrictive.
 I feel that through my work I can communicate more honestly and completely, on multiple levels.
 I enjoy hearing the messages people receive from me through my art.
 At their base level, the message sent and the messages received are the same.
 It's how the receiver interprets the message that fascinates me.
 I don't define myself as an abstract artist.
 Whichever medium and style I work in on a given piece is my method of communication.
 Usually for me, working in an abstract style allows me to communicate more clearly.
 Maybe it's my way of making sense out of chaos.
+I also like to experiment with new materials in a mixed-media fashion.
 If asked to define myself as an artist, I'd say I'm a communicator, translator, explorer, student, and guide.
 I want you to see me, and the most honest way is through my art.

-I grew up in Minot, North Dakota and graduated from Minot High School in 1989.
-I've loved art since I was young and have always drawn, but never seriously.
+I grew up in North Dakota and graduated from Minot High School in 1989.
+I've loved art since I was young and have always been involved with one medium or another, but never with the focus I have today.
 Excited for a life of adventure after a childhood on the plains, I left for the US Navy at 18.
 After 10 years of traveling the world, I found myself back in North Dakota.
-Between the military and my return to civilian life I spent 16 years in law enforcement.
 I received my Bachelor of General Studies degree from Minot State University in Minot, ND in 2016.
-It was during my last semester that I rediscovered my love for creating art.
+During my last semester I decided to pursue art as more than just a hobby.
 I feel my art has become a way for me to express myself and to explore my relationships with my emotions, experiences, and the people in my life."

 Tel: Available upon request